robertdebock/rundeck/README.md

 - execute-jobs.sh - A script using the API to start jobs.

 Interesting settings:
-- The "web" service must be listening to a port, you may need to change "ports" in docker-compose.yml
+- The "web" service is the entrace to this application, and must be listening to a port, you may need to change "ports" in docker-compose.yml